keepzero/fluent-mongo-parser/README.md

 TODO
 ====

-1. mv log.py and manager.py to a libs dir.
+1. email notify
+2. more conditions to get log from mongodb

 Usage
 =====